 Visit VT Department of Forest, Parks & Recreation online for more information or contact:VT Dept. Forests, Parks & Recreation District 1: Springfield District

 A gravel surfaced parking lot is located at the trailhead.
-Parking lot is not plowed during the winter.
+The parking lot is not plowed during the winter.

 Directions to the Healdville Trail Parking Area